JstRelax/web-www-v2/content/contact/_index.en.md

 ---
 title: Contact
 opener: How to get in contact with us
-intro: We are a group of volunteers that scout the web for potential cyber security risks.
+intro: We are a team of over 130 enthusiastic and skilled individuals who are passionate about security and cybersecurity.
+We work voluntarily to make the digital world safer every day.
 form:
   title: Not a 'regular' office
   description: >-